 - (1) Data ownership: Data shall be property of the owner of the instrument which the data was created with. - (2) Data repository: The repository for the data of the mission is the HALO-database operated by the Institute of Atmospheric Physics of the DLR. - (3) Citation of data: Reference to a persistent identifier such as a digital object identifier (DOI) shall be applied to the data and/or parts of it. - (4) Data format: The participants must provide the data in standard scientific data formats such as the NASA-Ames format or the NetCDF format.
-The usage of standard names for the observed entities according to the CF convention is encouraged. - (5) Data quality: The analysis of the scientific data should conform to the rules of good scientific practice defined by the Deutsche Forschungsgemeinschaft (DFG).
-In particular, the analysis procedures must be transparently documented and the scientific data and the documentation necessary to understand the data must be stored for at least 10 years.
-Preservation of the data beyond 10 years is encouraged.
+The usage of standard names for the observed entities according to the CF convention is encouraged. - (5) Data quality: The analysis of the scientific data has to be made following the rules of good scientific practice defined by the Deutsche Forschungsgemeinschaft (DFG).
+This includes in particular that the analysis procedures have to be transparently documented and the scientific data and the documentation necessary to understand the data has to be stored for at least 10 years.
+A long time preservation of the data beyond 10 years is encouraged.